-On a site just off Silvertown Way, at the gateway to London’s Royal Docks, sits a 2-acre site previously occupied by two thriving businesses – Goswell Bakeries and Moss Electrical.
+On a site just off Silvertown Way, at the gateway to London’s Royal Docks in Canning Town, sits a 2-acre site previously occupied by two thriving businesses – Goswell Bakeries and Moss Electrical.
 Between them these businesses employed over 100 people as part of a once thriving community.
-Now these buildings are occupied by a completely different group of people who are there to kickstart a revolution.
+We have big plans to rebuild a vibrant community which will provide new homes, encourage businesses and attract forward-thinking enterprises.

 At Cathedral we are consumed with a passion for creating new, thriving and sustainable places.
-Our friends at the House of Fairytales are a group of extraordinary people who exist to change hearts and minds, Through creative engagement with children, their team of artists, performers, writers, educationalists, designers, musicians, film makers, dreamers and philosophers, led by artist Deborah Curtis and Gavin Turk, creates magical, parallel worlds as transformative learning experiences for young people of all ages and their families.
-We like this.
+Our friends at the House of Fairytales are a group of extraordinary people who exist to change hearts and minds, Through creative engagement with local children, their team of artists, performers, writers, educationalists, designers, musicians, film makers, dreamers and philosophers, led by artist Deborah Curtis and Gavin Turk, create magical, parallel worlds as transformative learning experiences for young people of all ages and their families.

 Find out more about The House of Fairytales www.houseoffairytales.org